 The EU-AITF’s main objective is to promote investment in infrastructure in Sub-Saharan Africa through various forms of grants which are blended with long-term investments by selected development finance institutions.
-In this way, the EU-AITF helps to mobilise additional finance for projects, thereby increasing access to energy, transport, water and communications services.

 The EIB publishes a wide range of brochures aimed at both professionals and the general public.
 Information published in these documents and on the WEB sites can be freely reproduced if the source is mentioned and information excerpts are not modified.